 The same hardware-software combination also allows for camera calibration under various lighting situations.
 This simple extra step makes a significant improvement on the color rendering of the photographs as they are now adjusted for the specific sensor on the camera you are using.
 It is particularly important if you shoot with multiple bodies as it will ensure to minimize the camera-to-camera color rendering differences.

 Below are before and after white balance shots.
 There were three different light sources.
 Using the ColorChecker Passport makes it a one-click fix with equally easy warming or cooling the entire photograph.

 Check camera white balance

 Although less important when shooting RAW, it is a good idea to make sure that the camera is not set for incorrect white balance setting during the shoot.
-This will serve as additional insurance if you have to quickly extract JPEG images from your RAW files to show the client, or for other technical reasons you switch to JPEG shooting in midstream.
-Your camera will do its best to give you the appropriate white balance which you can modify in post processing.
-For all purpose setting, auto white balance is a safe choice, especially when shooting RAW with a white balance shot as described above.
+This will serve as additional insurance if you have to quickly extract JPEG images from your RAW files to show the client, or for other technical reasons, you switch to JPEG shooting in midstream.
+Your camera will do its best to give you the appropriate white balance which you can modify in postprocessing.
+For an all-purpose setting, auto white balance is a safe choice, especially when shooting RAW with a white balance shot as described above.